Things to do

 The Coddy Shack is our closest take away fish and chip shop on road to Looe. https://www.coddyshack.com

 The Viceroy of Cornwall is a Tandoori Restaurant and Take Away on Fore Street, Looe. www.viceroyofcornwall.co.uk

 New Peking Garden Chinese Restaurant and Take Away on Fore Street, Looe. www.pekinggardenlooe.co.uk

 There are many delightful coves and dramatic beaches within easy reach on the coast of SE Cornwall.https://www.cornwall-beaches.co.uk/south-east/

 Looe Beach is a sandy beach that you reach by walking through the town, with views out to Looe Island.
-There is kayak hire from the beach front during the warmer months.
+There is kayak hire from the beach front during the summer months.